 The District will screen all nonresident students and consider only those who meet the criteria set forth in Board Policy 3025 - Discretionary Nonresident Student Attendance.
-Criteria include; the student's academic record, disciplinary record, including truancy records, and the current student enrollment in the class in which the student would be admitted.
+Criteria include; the student's

 Students will not be admitted until records for the current or previous school have been received and evaluated.
 The Superintendent or designee will not admit any nonresident student who is serving a suspension or expulsion in another school district or who has been recommended for suspension or expulsion.